 Prince of Wales School Circa 1932

-Nairobi Primary School, date unknown
+Nairobi School, date unknown

-To The Uttermost
+To The Uttermost.

-Provide of high quality education, through innovation, positive influence, team-work and self discipline; guided by the principles of professionalism, commitment and excellence.
+To provide of high quality education, through innovation, positive influence, team-work and self discipline; guided by the principles of professionalism, commitment and excellence.

-Be a world-class centre of academic, spiritual and moral excellence.
+To be a world-class centre of academic, spiritual and moral excellence.